History of art: Fauvism (c. 1898–1909)

 Fauvism emerged from post-impressionism, gradually developing into the first major movement of the 20th century.
 Its genesis was in 1895 when Henri Matisse, the oldest and central figure, entered the studio of Gustave Moreau at the Ecole des Beaux-Arts.
 There he met Georges Rouault, Charles Camoin, Henri Manguin, and Albert Marquet.
 Marquet said "As early as 1898 Matisse and I were working in what was later to be called the Fauve manner.
 The first exhibitions at the Indepéndants in which we were, I believe, the only ones to paint in pure tones, go back to 1901."
 By 1902–03 the circle of like-minded artist had grown to include Georges Braque, André Derain, Raoul Dufy, Othon Friesz, Jean Metzinger, Jean Puy, Louis Valtat, Kees van Dongen, and Maurice de Vlaminck.
 During this period a number of influential retrospective exhibitions were held in Paris: Seurat (1900, 1905), Van Gogh (1901, 1905), Toulouse-Lautrec (1902), Gauguin (1906), Cézanne (1907), all relatively unknown to the public at that time.
 Matisse and Derain collected African carvings, a novel but growing curiosity of the time.
 Matisse spent the summer of 1904 in Saint-Tropez painting with the neo-impressionist Paul Signac and Henri-Edmond Cross, followed in 1905 by Camoin, Manguin, and Marquet.
-The artist exhibited regularity at the Salon des Indepéndants and the Salon d'Automne 1903–1908 and in 1905 their work created a sensation and a scandal.
+The artists exhibited regularity at the Salon des Indepéndants and the Salon d'Automne 1903–1908 and in 1905 their work created a sensation and a scandal.
 Matisse stated "We were exhibiting at the Salon d'Automne, Derain, Manguin, Marquet, Puy, and a few others were hung together in one of the larger galleries.
 In the center of this room the sculptor Marque exhibited a bust of a child very much in the Italian style.
 Vauxcelles [art critic for Gil Blas] entered the room and said, Well! well!
 Donatello in the mist of wild beasts!
 [Donatello chez les fauves]."
 The movement had not been perceived as an entity by the public, but once published the name stuck.
 Unlike the impressionist and their long struggle for acceptance, the avant-garde had an eager audience by 1906–1907 and the fauvist were attracting collectors from America to Russia.
 However fauvism largely dissolved in 1908, as cubism appeared, most of the artist began exploring other styles and moving in different directions.
 Only Matisse and Dufy continued to explore fauvism into the 1950s.